adaogomesl/Leticia-LopezLab/Molcas/Step-by-step.md

 # 4. CASSCF
 ## Analysis
 1. Check .log and .status should have ```Happy landing!```

-2. Check if the orbitals in the active space still the same
+2. Check if the orbitals in the active space are still the same

 3. Extract the following data by going to the end of ```.log``` by pressing ```SHIFT G``` and searching for the following keywords:

    a.
 Energies